 Therefore using a tool like Dead Link Checker, Screaming Frog, or W3C Link Checker to scan your website every month is an easy way to automate the process.
 With some of these paid tools you can even create a schedule and be notified only when a dead link is found.

 There are other options, but most people use Google Analytics to record traffic on their website.
 It is free and has many reports and features allowing you to really do a deep dive on where you traffic is coming from and what they do when they get to your website.
 From a management point of view with website traffic we really want to keep track of the basic trends of the website and if overall it is either trending lower, the same, or higher.
 We should then compare the websites trends with not only reported search engine algorithm updates, but also with the changes happening to the website itself so we can understand why the trends are happening.
-At a minimum this should be done monthly, but if you investing in SEO and other marketing to increase your traffic, this should be done weekly or even daily.
+At a minimum this should be done monthly, but if you are investing in SEO and other marketing to increase your traffic, this should be done weekly or even daily.

-If things are trending downwards for a while or there is a sharp drop in traffic we want to be on top of this right away and launch a more through investigation as it is an indication something might not be right.
-For example it could indicate that Google for some reason now are ranking the website pages lower and therefore sending less organic traffic.
+If things are trending downwards for a while or there is a sharp drop in traffic, we want to be on top of this right away and launch a more through investigation as it is an indication something might not be right.
+For example, it could indicate that Google for some reason now are ranking the website pages lower and therefore sending less organic traffic.
 This might be because of a search algorithm change or something on the website itself has changed.
 Either way we want to find out what, why, and fix it.

-Likewise if you have a sharp rise in traffic you also want to investigate why.
+Likewise, if you have a sharp rise in traffic, you also want to investigate why.
 This is a good thing obviously and is more from a marketing perspective, but finding out early why it is happening may allow you to take advantage of the situation and bring in even more traffic.
-For example if a certain informative post has gone viral, then it would make sense to capitalize on its popularity and write related posts on the topic to keep the trend going.
+For example, if a certain informative post has gone viral, then it would make sense to capitalize on its popularity and write related posts on the topic to keep the trend going.

 To track these trends ideally you will want to setup Google Analytics custom alert emails that can notify you when traffic changes over a certain threshold.
 The Google Site Kit plugin also allows you to display quick snapshots of your traffic right from within your website.
 This makes it quick and easy to see the trends.